UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

                g ·l S
 ```

-We will colloquially refer to invertible maps equipped with this coherence for
+We will colloquially refer to invertible maps equipped with this coherence as
 _transpose coherently invertible maps_.

 **Note.** Coherently invertible maps are referred to as